Department of Anthropology

 Biological Anthropology3

-3. Additional semester credit hours of anthropology electives chosen in consultation with the student's advisor, which must be upper division.12
+3. Select 12 additional semester credit hours of anthropology electives chosen in consultation with the student's advisor, which must be upper division.12

 B. 42 semester credit hours of electives